TheRosettaFoundation/SOLAS-Match-Backend/README.md

 * Copy ./conf.ini to /etc/SOLAS-Match/conf.ini
 * Also symbolically link the templates directory to /etc/SOLAS-Match/templates

+## Logs

+By default the output will be sent to stdout.
+It is possible to specify a file in conf.ini where all output will be written.
+Specify the path to the file under site.log.
+Make sure the file specified is writable, otherwise output will continue to be printed to stdout.

 ## Compiling and installing

 * To edit the source code open the project file ./SOLASMatchWorkerDaemon.pro